wp-plugins/simple-membership/readme.txt

 https://simple-membership-plugin.com/

 == Changelog ==

+= 2.1.3 =
+- Added a new feature to allow the members to delete their accounts.

 = 2.1.2 =
 - Updated the membership subscription payment cancellation handler and made it more robust.